 Stalin was not the only leader with ambitions beyond the borders of his homeland.
 By this time, Mussolini had made Italy a Fascist state; the Japanese were looking towards expansion at the expense of their weak Chinese neighbor; and in Germany Adolf Hitler's National Socialist (Nazi) Party was becoming a political power to be reckoned with.

 Stalin intended to succeed, whatever the cost, where Lenin had failed.
 He initiated a program of forced collectivisation, essentially dispossessing the peasantry and reducing them to servitude.
 This was a far-reaching and brutal measure in a country that was mostly agrarian, the opening shot of Stalin's war on the Soviet Union's own citizens.
 Stalin knew that the action would cause great economic dislocation, but he was willing to pay that price to get the control he wanted.
-The suffering that it would cause was a matter of no concern to him, nor was the fact that the collectivisation effort would set the productivity of Soviet agriculture back for generations.
+The suffering that it would cause was a matter of no concern to him; nor was the fact that the collectivisation effort would all but cripple Soviet agriculture.

 Forced collectivisation would lead to the starvation of millions, to the imprisonment of millions more.
 Hundreds of thousands would be simply murdered in hidden courtyards, after confessions extracted by torture and contemptible sham trials.
 Stalin encouraged a bizarre class struggle, creating a group of "rich peasants" named "kulaks" and labeling them as oppressors, which simply set the very poorest peasants against those who, say, had an extra cow or the like.
 The big landowners had been driven off or otherwise dealt with and so the war against the kulaks was almost a complete fraud, a way of terrorizing all the peasants and shrewdly using petty envy as a weapon in the terror.